continued …

 Radar reported a fix at 4307N 0756E at 301315B hours.
 This is regarded to be a more accurate position.
 Radar also reported one (1) hostile aircraft turning Northwest from this point.
 Other information reported that one (1) German aircraft claimed a victory over an American aircraft at this time."

-Further evidence came from Georg Pemler who at that time had been a Leutnant with 2./NAG 13 (his rank and service with NAG 13 are corroborated by a deciphered signal):
+Further evidence came from Georg Pemler who at that time had been a Leutnant with 2./NAGr.
+13. His rank and service with NAG 13 are corroborated by a deciphered signal showing that before transfer to the 2.
+Staffel he had been the Fliegerverbindungsoffizier of 1./NAGr.
+13. This post entailed liaison with the Flak and other services regarding flying operations:

 "We carefully reviewed the reported and confirmed shootdowns scored by Jagdfliegerrführer 3 (Südfrankreich) and thus JGr.
 200: